-Before applying for a wine and beer producer's licence, there are a few things you need to consider, including licence requirements.
+Before applying for a producer's licence, there are a few things you need to consider, including licence requirements.

 To be eligible to hold this licence, it is a requirement that:

-It's a condition of a wine and beer producer's licence that the use of the licensed premises does not breach the planning scheme under the Planning and Environment Act 1987.
+It's a condition of a producer's licence that the use of the licensed premises does not breach the planning scheme under the Planning and Environment Act 1987.

 This ensures that the activities undertaken are consistent and appropriate for that area.
 For example, a licensee cannot operate a night club in an area where night club activity is not permitted under the local planning zone restrictions.